Lally Stott: 1970s

 He wrote the song "Chirpy Chirpy Cheep Cheep" and released his version in September 1970 on the Philips label.
 Scottish pop band Middle of the Road later released their version which went on to top the UK Singles Chart in 1971 for five weeks, also reaching number one in the Netherlands.
-Stott's own version of the song was a hit in Italy, France and the Netherlands, went to number one in Australia for one week and charted at number 92 on the U.S. Billboard Hot 100.
+Stott's own version of the song did not get into the UK Chart, but it was a hit in Italy, France and the Netherlands, and went to number one in Australia for one week and charted at number 92 on the U.S. Billboard Hot 100.
 The song has been covered in many languages, including Vietnamese, Korean, Estonian, Swedish, French, Finnish, Spanish, Dutch and German.

 Stott released other minor hits, "Jakaranda" and "Love Is Free, Love Is Blind, Love Is Good".
-He also wrote "My Summer Song" which was recorded by Engelbert Humperdinck, Jerry Reed, and Jigsaw.
+He also wrote "My Summer Song" which was recorded by Engelbert Humperdinck, Jerry Reed, and Jigsaw..
+In 1970, In collaboration with Franco Micalizzi, he also composed the lyrics for the main title song of the film They Call Me Trinity, a song which was reprised forty years later in the soundtrack of Quentin Tarantino's Django Unchained.
 Stott co-wrote "Bottoms Up", "Samson and Delilah", "Sacramento", "Tweedle Dee, Tweedle Dum" and other songs for Middle of the Road, all reaching the top 10 in several European countries between 1971 and 1973.

 Under his own name Stott released, with moderate success, "Good Wishes, Good Kisses" (the theme song of the Italian TV miniseries "Tenente Sheridan - La donna di picche") and "Sweet Meeny".